samyarkd/OpenGLandC/README.md

 ## How to run OpenGL code

+Update: the first few single files can be run with the bellow command but from this update i will separate each simple project with it's own `Makefile` and you can use the Makefile or probably check the read me.

 > [!TIP]
 > Run the c files with this command `gcc ball_fall.c -o ball_exe   -lGL -lGLU -lglut -lm && ./ball_exe`
 > Just replace the names